mongodb/docs/source/administration/import-export.rst

 functionality.

-This document provides an overview of the import and export tools provided in distributions of MongoDB administrators.
+This document provides an overview of the import and export tools provided in distributions for MongoDB administrators.
 These utilities are useful when you want to backup or export a portion of your database without capturing the state of the entire database.
-For more complex data migration tasks, you may want to write your own import and export scripts using a client driver :term:`driver` to interact with the database itself.
+For more complex data migration tasks, you may want to write your own import and export scripts using a client :term:`driver` to interact with the database itself.

 .. warning::